- Advisory committee

 EEES seminars with invited speakers from outside Dartmouth

-See here for a current schedule of other courses
+See here for a current schedule of courses

 A schedule for completing the core curriculum should be approved by the Advisory Committee.
 Core courses should be completed as soon as possible after matriculation.
 Proficiency is expected at the time of the qualifying exam.
 When students enter the program with demonstrable proficiency in relevant subject areas exceptions to the core curriculum are possible with the written approval of the Advisory Committee.